-Auditions for Chamber Singers and University Singers are held during the first two days of the fall semester in Foster 104.
+Auditions for University Singers are held during the first two days of the fall semester in Foster 104.
 A prepared piece is not necessary.
 You will be asked to sing "My Country 'Tis of Thee," will be vocalized to determine your range, and will be asked to demonstrate sight-reading, interval, and tonal memory skills.
 The audition lasts approximately 10 minutes.

 For more information about the EKU Choirs, email Dr. Richard Waters, Director of Choral Activities.